-Napocensia accepts research articles in the following subjects:
+Acta Didactica Napocensia accepts research articles that

 All the articles are double-blinded peer-reviewed.
 The review process has the following steps:

--
+- The editorial

-if the paper satisfies the structure and formatting criteria described below.
+paper satisfies the structure and formatting criteria described below.
+If the

-according to the journal’s requirements, it is rejected.
+the journal’s requirements, it is rejected.

--
+- The articles

-articles accepted by the editorial board are sent to two referees.
+accepted by the editorial board are sent to two referees.

 o

-both of the referees reject the article, it is rejected by the journal.
+If both of the referees reject the article, it

 o

-only one of the referees rejects the article, it is send to a third referee.
-If
+If only one of the referees rejects the

-the third referee is also rejects the article, it is rejected.
+the article, it is rejected.

-author, who has to correct the article taking in consideration these comments.
+has to correct the article taking in consideration these comments.

--
+- The corrected

--
+- The editorial

-published or not.
+not.

 Read this,